yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 **Management NSG**

-Only RDP traffic from the headquarters-based NOC will be allowed into the management subnet
+Only RDP traffic from the headquarters-based NOC will be allowed into the management subnet.

   **Name**  |  **Priority**  |  **Source**   |  **Protocol**  |  **Source Port Range**  |  **Destination**  |  **Dest.
 Port Range**  |  **Action**
   ---------- | --------------|  ------------- | --------------|  ----------------------- | ----------------- | ---------------------- | ------------